 So, How Should Bartenders Be Spending Their Break Time?
 The bar owners house policy will determine what you can and cannot do during your break.
 It’s probably a good thing to know these policies – and comply.
 Your job may depend upon it.

 There are additional things to consider.
 What should a bartender be doing (and not doing), during their breaks?
 Where should I take my break?
 Can I drink?
 Can I leave the premises?
-I’ll address all of these questions in the following article.
+I’ll address all of these questions.

 Although this article is about what bartenders should and should not do on their breaks, it’s probably a good idea to explain, briefly, what the law has to say about employee breaks.